gelndjj/Ypoc/README.md

 ###### Make a copy of the tree structure, no files will be copied, just directories.

 #### Copy Files
-###### Make a full copy from the source to the destination.
+###### Make a full copy from source to destination.
 Files and directory will be copied.

 #### Copy Newer Files
 ###### Make a copy of new items and edited files only.
 Files and directories allready present won't be copied.

 #### Copy Only Edited Files
-###### Make a copy of files edited only.
+###### Make a copy of edited files only.
 New directories or files not edited won't be copied.

 #### Move Files
 ###### Move all items from source to destination.

 #### Wipe Out Destination
-###### Erase all items present in the source selected.
+###### Erase all items present in the selected source.
 A window will be displayed indicating a number of files that are being used during the process if it's the case.

 #### Create Paths List
 ###### Make a txt file containing every paths from the source.